dudintv/dudin.tv/content/articles/execution-logic-1.md

 tags: vcp vtw
 ---

-> "Execution Logic" allows create custom Pilot templates.
+> "Execution Logic" allows creating custom Pilot templates.
 It does not cancel scripts in Pilot templates for interface logic.

-Previous to Execution Logic we was using implemented script block into Viz Template Wizard for sending custom commands to VizENgine.
-We used to use "Live Update" option.
-It was generating a lot of problem.
+Previous to Execution Logic we were using implemented script block into Viz Template Wizard for sending custom commands to VizENgine.
+We used to use the "Live Update" option.
+It was generating a lot of problems.
 Every "Live Update" template was generating extra load on a computer.
-When you opened or run bunch of templates it was turning into big extra problem with computer memory and сonsequently interface latency.
+When you opened or run a bunch of templates it was turning into a big extra problem with computer memory and сonsequently interface latency.

 <media-image name="el-cover.png" />

 "EL" allows put control logic to MSE as backend service.
-And it's allow use several VizPilot safely because each Pilot not control VizEngine directly anymore.
+And it allows use several VizPilot safely because each Pilot does not control VizEngine directly anymore.
 Pilot sends commands to MSE, and MSE decides what to do.

 EL is really different from ordinary programming languages like visual basic.
 EL is like traditional logic of scripting into XML form.
-Lets compare __how to create and fill a variable__:
+Let's compare __how to create and fill a variable__:

 |Visual Basic | Execution Logic|
 |---|---|